The Lovin' Spoonful: You're a Big Boy Now soundtrack; Yanovsky and Jacobsen fired

 During the editing of You're a Big Boy Now, Coppola used the Mamas & the Papas' 1966 single "Monday, Monday" as temp music for one sequence in the film, for which Sebastian wrote "Darling Be Home Soon".
 Sebastian's composition flips a genre convention by describing a male subject waiting for a female to return home.
 The Spoonful recorded the song in one night, but Sebastian's original vocal track was subsequently wiped.
 Sebastian later attributed the loss to an accident on the part of an engineer, saying that what is heard on the final recording "is me, a half hour after learning that my original vocal track had been erased".
 He added: "You can even hear my voice quiver a little at the end.
 That was me thinking about the vocal we lost and wanting to kill someone."
 Boone instead suggests that Jacobsen deliberately erased Sebastian's vocal after finding it substandard; Boone recalled that the event marked the angriest he had ever seen Sebastian.
-Jacobsen was soon fired from working with the band, and Boone suggests that the vocal-erasure "probably played a major role" in Jacobsen's departure.
+In mid-October, Jacobsen publicly announced that he would no longer be producing the Spoonful.
+Boone suggests in retrospect that the vocal-erasure "probably played a major role" in Jacobsen's departure.

 The lack of collaboration on You're a Big Boy Now led to consternation from Sebastian's bandmates, especially Yanovsky, whose playing style often relied on improvisation.
 Yanovsky especially disliked the soundtrack album's lead single, "Darling Be Home Soon", which was issued in early 1967.
-When the Spoonful appeared on The Ed Sullivan Show in January to promote the release, Yanovsky mugged for the camera, miming the lyrics and bouncing up-and-down with a rubber-toad figurine attached to his guitar.
+When the Spoonful appeared on The Ed Sullivan Show in January to promote the release, Yanovsky mugged for the camera, mimed the lyrics and bounced up-and-down with a rubber-toad figurine attached to his guitar.
 The appearance led to laughter from the audience and anger from Sebastian.
 "Darling Be Home Soon" peaked at number fifteen, a major disappointment compared to the band's earlier releases and their first single which failed to reach the Top Ten.
 Also disappointing was the release of the You're a Big Boy Now soundtrack, which peaked at number 160 on the Billboard Top LPs chart in May 1967.
 The album's sales were hampered by the release in March of the band's first greatest hits compilation, The Best of The Lovin' Spoonful, which reached number three and became the band's best selling album.

 I wanted us to go back [to the clubs] and try to recapture that sort of energy ...
 I had told John [Sebastian] that I thought his songwriting [had] really gone down the toilet and I thought that ... it was time for him to get back into the "risk element".